 Loss of Pet Books for Kids

-I was at the library the other day trying to find books for a silly list of picture book featuring chickens (after my silly list of Top 10: Best Old Fashioned (or Not) Picture Books Featuring Spunky Ducks).
+I was at the library the other day trying to find books for a silly list of a picture book featuring chickens (after my silly list of Top 10: Best Old Fashioned (or Not) Picture Books Featuring Spunky Ducks).
 I had a list of 6 books I was trying to find and struck out completely.
 That was a first for me and I was surprised to come up dry because my library who claims to have every book ever published.

-Out of frustration, I started trolling through carts of picture books and including the bookcase of new books and ended up taking a home a stack of interesting ones to read to my 6-year-old.
-The Blue House Dog was one of them and after reading it, immediately thought of another books that I own, called The Tenth Good Thing About Barney which deals with the loss of a beloved dog.
+Out of frustration, I started trolling through carts of picture books and including the bookcase of new books and ended up taking home a stack of interesting ones to read to my 6-year-old.
+The Blue House Dog was one of them and after reading it, immediately thought of another book that I own, called The Tenth Good Thing About Barney which deals with the loss of a beloved dog.

 What I really like about The Blue House Dog is that it picks up the story of what happens after your dog dies.
 You know, when your child is ready to love a dog again and can actually contemplate getting a new dog.
 But this book also has a twist in that it is based on a true story published in the New York Times in 2001 about a stray dog wandering in a New York suburb.